dekid332/nategreat/replit.md

 ## Overview

-This is a 3D basketball game application built with React and Three.js, featuring a modern tech stack with TypeScript, Tailwind CSS, and a comprehensive UI component library.
-The application is designed as a single-page game with full-screen 3D graphics, leaderboard functionality, and sound effects.
+This is a 2D basketball game built with Phaser.js, featuring Solana crypto theming and simple drag-to-shoot mechanics.
+The game is based on the original Facebook Messenger basketball game style with custom "Nate The Great" branding and Solana color scheme (deep purple, black, neon blue, silver accents).

 ## System Architecture